 Clicking the machine count opens the Machine Self-service view with the list of machines in the selected state for the last 15 minutes.

 The Machine Availability trend now plots machine counts in aggregated states for the selected period.
 The aggregated state is the least favorable state that the machine has been in, from among the Ready for Use, Active, Maintenance, Unregistered and Failed states.
-You can drill down from a specific section on the graph to view details of machines in a specific aggregated state in the Machine self-service view.
+You can drill down from a specific section on the graph to view details of machines in a specific aggregated state on the Machine self-service view.
 The Machine Availability trend helps check the number of machines in an aggregated state at a point in time.
 When used alongside the Session Availability trend, it helps understand the impact of a resource crunch or an outage.

-Trends for one month and one-week periods are now plotted with a 6-hour granularity.
+Trends for one-month and one-week periods are now plotted with a 6-hour granularity.
 You can zoom into the one month Machine and Sessions Availability trends using the time navigator in a 3–7 day range.

 The time navigator now reflects the Machine Availability trend.
 This helps identify time periods with a large number of unavailable machines, so you can easily navigate and zoom into the required period on the trend.